3bHussein/Dahab-InforMatics/README.md

     1-add info Email in footer
     2-Remove form navbar mobile version 2 social media icon 3-Create a Bundle Email for website

+    4.change About Page icon in File,Host
+    5-Change About Page Header in File,Host
+    6-Fix Contact ,Join us addition character in the end in Host 7-Make a logo Reference To Home Page in Host
+    8- add alt in photo for Logo ,our Technologies image in Host

 # Next progress in website
 ~~This was mistaken text

     ~~Edit About Page icon ~~
     ~~Edit About Page Header~~

     -Change photos in Main Header page
     -change photos in Slider
     -Fix Contact ,Join us addition character in the end